Knowledgeable Attorneys Resolving Relocation and Custody Disputes in San Diego County

 Burden of proof

-When a parent with sole-physical custody requests an order to change the child’s residence, the noncustodial parent has the initial burden of showing that the move would be detrimental to the child.
-If that showing is met, the court will determine if the move is in the child’s best interests.
+When a parent with sole physical custody requests an order to change the children’s residence, the noncustodial parent has the initial burden of showing that the move would be detrimental to the children.
+If that showing is met, the Court will determine if the move is in the children’s best interests.

-In a joint physical-custody situation, when one parent seeks to move with the child, the objecting parent needs to establish that a change of custody is in the child’s best interests.
+In a joint physical custody situation, when one parent seeks to move with the children, the objecting parent needs to establish that a change of custody is in the children’s best interests.

 Factors the court considers

 The court’s primary concern is whether the move is in the children’s best interests.
 At a hearing, the court considers the non-moving parent’s objections to the relocation notice in light of what is in the children’s best interests.
 Relevant factors include:

 - The importance of maintaining stability and continuity with the parents’ custodial arrangement